redhat-appstudio/application-service/docs/pact-tests.md

 # HAS contract testing using Pact

-HAS is a participant in contract testing within RHTAP using [Pact](https://pact.io/) framework.
+HAS is a participant in contract testing within Konflux using [Pact](https://pact.io/) framework.
 It is a provider of an API that is used by HAC-dev.
 This documentation is about the specifics of provider testing on HAS side.
 If you want to know more about contract testing using Pact, follow the [official documentation](https://docs.pact.io/).
-For more information about the RHTAP contract testing, follow the documentation in the [HAC-dev repo](https://github.com/openshift/hac-dev/blob/main/pactTests.md).
+For more information about the Konflux contract testing, follow the documentation in the [HAC-dev repo](https://github.com/openshift/hac-dev/blob/main/pactTests.md).

 ## Table of content
   - [When does test run](#when-does-test-run)